 Eric Wilson: In some ways we’ve been very fortunate in the timing of Xinja’s launch.
 The royal commission will leave a scar on the financial services industry in Australia for many years to come.
 But at the end of the day you just set expectations.
 We make it clear to our investors and our customers Xinja will make less money per customer than the big four banks.
 If we’re going to look after our customers and we’re going to treat them fairly, then naturally we will make less.
 When customers get something of value we’ll charge them for it.

-How have you attracted top talent to the business when you don’t have a banking license yet?
+How have you attracted top talent to the business?

 ‘Now is the time you need to step out, make a difference and actually do something for Australia.
 Help build a bank that looks after people and makes amends for what the banking industry has done.’